The 20% Project for Schools – A Modest Proposal, by Derry Hannam

 Parallel to this development and closely associated with it was the emergence of the school as a ‘community school’ with an elected community education council, commonly chaired by an older student.
 A ‘community fair’ took place at which the myriad community organisations in the rural town of five thousand opened themselves up to the school, and the school opened up its resources to the town’s organisations.

 Some years later, as an inspector, I visited another secondary school of 1300 students in a rural area where many students could not take part in extra-curricular activities because of long bus journeys home.
-The head teacher, staff, governors (English school board), parents and students’ council formed an ‘Electives Committee’ which decided to move ‘extra-curricular’ into the regular schedule/timetable.
+The head teacher, staff, governors (English school board), parents and students’ council formed an ‘Electives Committee’ which decided to move ‘extra-curricular’ into the regular school schedule/timetable.
 They allocated half a day per week (10% of curriculum time) to a large and wide-ranging programme of ‘electives.’
-These were negotiated between students and staff around the interests and enthusiasms of both.
+These were negotiated between students and staff around the interests, questions, concerns, purposes and enthusiasms of both.
 If students wanted an activity that was beyond the expertise of any staff, though kitchen and janitorial staff also participated, then an appeal would be made to the parents.

 The school was close to an internationally famous motor racing circuit and, as well as the more conventional musical and sporting electives, with the assistance of some parents, one mixed age group actually built a working racing car.

-Because conventional teaching time was reduced it was possible for the electives programme to have a budget and if nobody else could be found an ‘expert’ would be hired.
+Because conventional teaching time was reduced, it was possible for the electives programme to have a budget and if nobody else could be found, an ‘expert’ would be hired.

-As in my school these negotiations were themselves an education for democracy and through them relationships were transformed.
+As in my school, these negotiations were themselves an education for democracy and through them relationships were transformed.
 Students of different ages could join any group they chose.
 Some were led by students themselves.
 The programme was very popular with all the groups involved.
 A parent told me that their children would ‘get off their death beds to get to school on electives day!’
 In fact, part of my job as an inspector was to check the student attendance figures for each half-day of the week.
 The highest figure was consistently for ‘electives’ afternoon on Wednesdays.

 The modest proposal

 Sometimes the students themselves might be facilitators for other students – or even teachers.
 A teacher recently wrote in my union magazine about how much more her students knew about climate change issues than she did!
+In the Australian state of Victoria, students are running ‘Teach the Teachers’ courses in how to motivate learners more effectively.

 It’s already happening in the most innovative companies

 Companies such as the conglomerate SEMCO in Brazil or the Scot Bader Commonwealth paint company in the UK have for many years used company training programmes to encourage employees to widen and deepen their learning following their own personal passions and interests.
-More to the point, for more than 70 years, 3M’s unique 15% Culture has encouraged employees to set aside a portion of their WORK TIME to proactively cultivate and pursue innovative ideas that excite them.
+More to the point, for more than 70 years, 3M’s unique 15% Culture has encouraged employees to set aside a portion of their work time to proactively cultivate and pursue innovative ideas that excite them.

-…and in a few schools
+…and in a few public/state schools

-The mother of the CEO of Youtube, Esther Wojcicki, has argued for and practised the idea for nearly 40 years in her highly successful Media Arts programme at Palo Alto High School.
-Students use 20% of their class time for totally self-directed projects where their natural learning instinct take flight either individually or more usually in collaboration with others.
+Led by Esther Wojcicki students at Palo Alto High School use 20% of their class time for totally self-directed projects where their natural learning instinct take flight either individually or more usually in collaboration with others.
+She uses the mnemonic TRICK – Trust, Respect, Independence, Collaboration and Kindness.

 Interesting that kindness is identified as a key, though underrated, evolutionary human quality by Dutch writer Rutger Bregman in his latest book “Human-kind” (highly recommended by psychologist Peter Gray of Boston College.)
-It is probably no coincidence that Esther Wojcicki’s daughter Susan was one of the founders of Google and went on to create Adsense in her 20% Google work time before moving to Youtube.

 The world is ready for the idea?

-When the Israeli educator Yaacov Hecht and I launched the 20% idea at a Council of Europe conference on Education and Democracy at Strasbourg in 2016 he asked for a vote on the issue when concluding his keynote speech.
+When the Israeli educator Yaacov Hecht and I launched the 20% idea at a Council of Europe conference on Education and Democracy at Strasbourg in 2016, he asked for a vote on the issue when concluding his keynote speech.
 The 1000 or more administrators, policy makers and teachers voted overwhelmingly in favour.
 Afterwards I asked some who had voted against what they didn’t like about the idea.

 “20% is not enough,” they said.
 “It should be more!”

-I think I agree with them.
+I agree with them.

 Young people are natural learners